 Alter Of The Fatherland

-This monument dominates the Piazza Venezia!
+This monument dominates the Piazza Venezia.
 You really can’t miss it.
 Built in honour of Victor Emmauel, the first King of a unified Italy, the Alter Of The Fatherland has actually sparked a lot of controversy.
 The construction destroyed much of the Capitoline Hill and old neighbourhoods – many Romans believe this site is pompous.
-Regardless, it’s quite the feat of architecture and you shoud visit the inside, and the rooftop.
+Regardless, it’s quite the feat of architecture and you should visit the inside, and the rooftop.

 Click here for directions.

-Scams, Hassle and Annoyances When Travelling in Rome
+Traveling to Rome: Scams, Hassle and Annoyances

 Walking around at night is safe as well, so don’t be afraid of the dark!